barionleg/cesium.wiki.gs/Contributor's-Guide.md

 </pre>

 * The following targets can be built:
-   * build - A fast, developer-oriented build that prepares the source tree for use as [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (at the moment the Sandbox requires running "combine").
+   * build - A fast, developer-oriented build that prepares the source tree for use as [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (at the moment the Sandbox example requires running "combine").
 This runs automatically when saving files in Eclipse.
    * combine - Runs build, plus uses [NodeJS](http://nodejs.org/) to run [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce an all-in-one file, Build\Cesium.js, that exposes the entire Cesium API attached to a single global Cesium object, if you don't want to use the modules directly with an AMD loader.
    * minify - Runs combine, plus [minifies](http://en.wikipedia.org/wiki/Minification_(programming\)) Cesium.js using [UglifyJS](https://github.com/mishoo/UglifyJS) for a smaller deployable file.
    * release - Runs minify, plus generates documentation in Build\Documentation using [JSDoc 3](https://github.com/jsdoc3/jsdoc).